opendp/tumult-docs/public/analytics/dev/_sources/howto-guides/installation.rst.txt

 This will automatically install all of its Python dependencies as well.

 It is recommended, though not required, to install Tumult Analytics in a `virtual environment <https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments>`__ to minimize interactions with your system Python environment.

 Optional: checking your installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you've installed Tumult Analytics, you can run this command to check that basic functionality works:
+Once you've installed |project|, you can run this command to check that basic functionality works:

 .. code-block:: bash

     python3 -c "from tmlt.analytics.utils import check_installation; check_installation()"

-If Analytics has been installed correctly, this command should finish successfully.
+If |project| has been installed correctly, this command should finish successfully.